pyrinas-iot/pyrinas-server-rs/Readme.md

 Pyrinas uses TOML for it's configuration.
 There is an example TOML file included in this repository. (`config.example.toml`)

 For more details on running the included example.
-Check out [Configuring Pyrinas Server](docs/configuring-server.md).

 ## Configuring the CLI